georgemblack/web/README.md

 ## Environment

 All configuration can be defined in `.json` files in the `config` directory.
 Env vars override these values.
-In production the following env vars are required:
+In production the following env vars are required (as they are sensitive):

 ```
 ENVIRONMENT
-API_ENDPOINT
 API_USERNAME
 API_PASSWORD
+R2_ACCESS_TOKEN
 ```

 ## Infrastructure